ssayle/plant-humanities/Dioscoreavillosa/README.md

 ### What's in a Family Name?
 *Dioscorea villosa* was used by indigenous peoples in North and Central America for centuries before it was encountered, described, and drawn by colonial botanists.
 The genus Dioscorea was named by <span eid="Q468460">Charles Plumier</span>, a French colonial botanist, who encountered the plant during his journeys to the Western Caribbean in 1689, 1693, and 1695, to explore and investigate species for botanical resources.
 In 1703, Plumier published a description and illustration of *Dioscorea* along with many other findings from his three botanical expeditions in [*Nova Plantarum Americanarum Genera*](https://www.biodiversitylibrary.org/item/120812#page/11/mode/1up).[^ref7] Like other European botanists of his day, Plumier was sent to the Americas to selectively explore and investigate species for the purpose of finding commercially valuable botanical resources, a practice now known as bioprospecting.
-As Gian Carlo Delgado, a researcher at the Interdisciplinary Research Centre on Sciences and Humanities National Autonomous University of Mexico writes, bioprospecting “relies on the knowledge of rural and indigenous communities that have established an intimate relationship with nature since precapitalist times.”[^ref8] Botany became another tool of colonial expansion in the eighteenth century that continues to extract indigenous knowledge to this day.[^ref9]
+As Gian Carlo Delgado, a researcher at the Interdisciplinary Research Centre on Sciences and Humanities National Autonomous University of Mexico writes, bioprospecting "relies on the knowledge of rural and indigenous communities that have established an intimate relationship with nature since precapitalist times."[^ref8] Botany became another tool of colonial expansion in the eighteenth century that continues to extract indigenous knowledge to this day.[^ref9]

 <param ve-image url="https://raw.githubusercontent.com/plant-humanities/media/main/Dioscoreavillosa/dv_nova.PNG"
        label="Charles Plumier's representation of Dioscorea, created during his bioprospecting trip to the western Caribbean in 1703.
 Source: Biodiversity Heritage Library."